Chemotherapy for Lung Cancer

 What to Expect From Chemotherapy Lung Cancer Treatments

-Undergoing chemotherapy can be daunting, especially if you’ve never done so before.
-However, your care team can help describe each step of the process.
+Undergoing chemotherapy for lung cancer can be daunting, especially if you’ve never done so before.
+Because of this, it’s helpful to know what to expect going into it.

 Doctors will likely prescribe a combination of chemotherapy drugs to be administered in cycles or rounds.
 A chemotherapy cycle involves a schedule for injection and recovery before repeating.